 Please note that entry requirements vary for each UK university.

-To learn more about the best Electrical Engineering universities in the UK, find details on the top ten ranking Electrical Engineering universities in the Guardian University Guide 2023 below:
+To learn more about the best electrical engineering universities in the UK, find details on the top ten ranking Electrical and Electronic Engineering universities in the Guardian University Guide 2024 below:

 My consultant was very helpful and motivating.
 She helped me every step of the way, even when the deadline was so close.
 I feel I could not have done it without her.
 I'd highly recommend this service to any and all of my many friends interested.